stachenov/quazip/EXAMPLES.md

 - **Low-Level API**: Use when you need streaming I/O, custom error handling, or per-file control.
 - **JlCompress**: Use for simple, one-line operations; static utility pattern.
-- **QuaCompress**: Use when you want readable code with method chaining and discoverable options.
+- **QuaCompress/QuaExtract**: Similar to JlCompress but with fluent API.

 All three APIs support UTF-8 filenames, password encryption, and multiple compression levels.
-JlCompress and QuaCompress provide built-in path traversal protection when extracting archives.
+JlCompress and the fluent API provide built-in path traversal protection when extracting archives.